 What Affects Dogs’ Lifespans?

 Even though all our domestic dogs belong to a single species, they have a remarkably variable lifespan.
 Some dogs die in just a few years but others can reach two decades.
-Why is this?
+Why don’t dogs live longer?
 There are several factors that come into play.

 There is a general understanding that larger dogs have shorter lifespans.
 It is thought that this is because their organs have to work harder to keep them going and simply wear out quicker.
 As an example, a Great Dane would be expected to live for 8-10 years but a Yorkshire Terrier can live for up to 16 years.